aslishah/topic-modeling-workshop/README.md

 [DARIAH topic explorer](https://dariah-de.github.io/TopicsExplorer/) is a very simple tool, yet somewhat limited when it comes to its functionalities.
 It requires no programming knowledge and no additional software needs to be installed.
 In short, it’s a perfect choice to train your first topic model in no time, but sooner of later you’ll probably decide to switch to some more sophisticated options.
 E.g., check the [next section](#r-and-the-package-mallet) of this tutorial.
 To use DARIAH Topic Explorer:

-* Download the [executable file](https://github.com/DARIAH-DE/TopicsExplorer/releases/tag/v2.0) matching the operating system,
+* Download the [executable file](https://github.com/DARIAH-DE/TopicsExplorer/releases/tag/v2.0) matching your operating system,
 * Launch the program,
 * Choose the text files to be scrutinized by the LDA algorithm: in our case, it will be the texts by Shakespeare to be found in the subdirectory [`corpus`](https://github.com/computationalstylistics/topic-modeling-workshop/tree/master/shakespeare_genre/corpus).
-* This is basically enough to start building a topic model, although some additional tweaks will help improve the model’s quality.
+* This is basically enough to start building a topic model, although some additional tweaks will help improve the model’s quality (see below).

 ![DARIAH Topics Explorer](https://raw.githubusercontent.com/DARIAH-DE/TopicsExplorer/master/docs/img/application-screenshot.png)

 The default settings do provide some results, but we’d love to have more control on the parameters of the model.
-First comes the list of stopwords.
-You can either specify a number of the most frequent words (the default being 100), or provide your own list of stopwords.
+First comes the number of topics.
+The DARIAH Topic Explorer has a default value of 10 topics.
+However, such a low number of topics to be inferred from the rich Shakespearean dataset, might be not enough to discover its thematic structure.
+Leaving aside a discussion what the optimal number of topics might be (see Griffiths and Steyvers 2004), the arbitrary value of 25 topics will be used throughout this tutorial.
+You’ll encouraged, however, to experiment with other values as well.

-... then experiment with other stopword lists
+Another parameter of the model is the list of stopwords.
+You can either specify a number of the most frequent words (the default value being 100), or provide your own list of stopwords.
+Try to use the file [`en.txt`](https://github.com/computationalstylistics/topic-modeling-workshop/blob/master/shakespeare_genre/en.txt), and train the model again, to see the difference.

-An excerpt from _The Merchant of Venice_:
+Particular topics are far better now, althouth it is difficult to define what “better” really means in this context.
+At least, the topics _look_ better for a human observer.
+However, most of the topics revolve around the words in which we can recognize names of Shakespearean characters.
+And indeed, it turns out that the speakers’ names were all taken into account when inferring the topics.
+For instance, an excerpt from _The Merchant of Venice_ looks as follows:

 ```